 Henry Tudor invoked providence to gain his throne in 1485, but it was skilful use of heraldic and religious imagery, as well as promotion of the cult of Henry VI that ensured he retained it.
-In this Tudor anniversary year, Gordon Marsden looks at the miraculous reign of a clever king.

 Gordon Marsden sees an identity of outlook between two writers generally seen as occupying opposite ends of the political spectrum in Britain.

 Reflections from the editors of History Today, Rodina and Damals on the meaning of 1945.

 The MP for Blackpool South and ex-editor of History Today describes how his early interest in history bewildered his family but proved ineradicable.

 Gordon Marsden reviews a book by Geoffrey Parker

 Gordon Marsden on the origins and future of the project to chart the history of the Houses of Parliament.